PablooDario/Data-Analysis/HouseWebScraping/readme.md

 # Predicting House Prices in Mexico

-##### This Folder has 2 files; both of them make Web Scrapping and Linear Regression for the house prices, but one is an automized program that uses Selenium for .
+##### This Folder has 2 files; both of them make Web Scrapping and Linear Regression for the house prices, but one is an automated program that uses selenium to perform web scraping on a website depending on the city that is in a txt.

 ## First Program (PricesPrediction)